Manuofthebirth/mars_rover/README.md

 ## Solution

-To check for the solution, just type this command on your Terminal.
+To check for the solution, just type this command on your Terminal while inside <strong>mars_rover</strong> folder.

 ```sh
 $ ruby lib/mars_rover.rb